-Attractive prices, cool promos, catchy banners are still important, but their effectiveness shrinks if the overall UX is clunky.
-Focus on ensuring high website usability and performance first.
-Then work on extra graphic design elements.
+Attractive prices, cool promos and catchy banners are still important, but their effectiveness shrinks if the overall UX is clunky.
+Focus on ensuring high website usability and performance first, then work on extra graphic design elements.

-By now flat design has become a ‘classic’ look around the web.
-And for good reason.
+By now, flat design has become a ‘classic’ look around the web — and for a good reason.
 The main principles of flat design prompt: